kgateway-dev/kgateway/install/nomad/README.md

 ```

+If running locally on Linux, you'll need to disable SELinux in order to run the demo (or add permission for docker containers to access `/` on their filesystem).

 ### Running Nomad Using Vagrant

 The provided `Vagrantfile` will run Nomad, Consul, and Vault inside a VM on your local machine.
 Download and install [HashiCorp Vagrant](https://www.vagrantup.com).